mslovett21/crisis-computing/index.md

 Specifically:
 <br/>

-- We look forward to include more features like disaster threat levels, type of emergencies etc to encompass a detailed report of incidents.
+- We aim to include more labels like disaster threat levels, type of emergencies, etc., to encompass a detailed report of incidents.
-- Apart from text and images we can include different modalities to further improve our existing models.
+- Apart from text and images we plan to include different modalities to further improve our existing models.
-- With better and multiple GPUs we can train the contrastive models for more epochs and achieve accuracy as high as 90%, thereby improving the feature representations.
+- With access to more computing time ( better/more GPUs), we wish to train the contrastive models for more epochs and achieve an accuracy as high as 90%, thereby improving the feature representations.
-- We also intend to improve label propagation techniques and automatically generate a coherent visual-text summary report about an emergency event/disaster and develop  a metric to evaluate a quality of such report.
+- We also intend to improve label propagation techniques and automatically generate a coherent visual-text summary report about an emergency event/disaster and develop a metric to evaluate the quality of such a report.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100708777-c41cd400-3361-11eb-9467-11632f404f54.png">